 Take a trip to Kingston Maurward Gardens and Animal Park close to Dorchester.
 Here you can feed sheep, alpacas, chickens and goats as well as meet the piglets, miniature ponies and giant rabbits.
 One of our favourite things to do in Dorchester, there are also wonderful Grade II listed gardens to roam with beautiful plants and trees to admire.
 A great day out for adults and kids alike, there’s a fantastic visitor centre on site that offers light refreshments too.

 Enjoy an action-packed day out

 For visitors looking to enjoy excitement and adventure, head to Henley Hillbillies for a fun-filled outdoor experience.
 Try your hand at clay pigeon shooting, ride a quad bike or race hovercrafts across the countryside.
 It’s an ideal day out for groups of all sizes including families, friends and corporate team building.

-There are plenty of interesting and diverse things to in Dorchester, and if you are planning a holiday to the area then we have a great selection of cottages, hotels, holiday parks, and B&Bs that act as a great base while you explore all Dorchester has to offer.
+There are plenty of interesting and diverse things to in Dorchester, and if you are planning a holiday to the area then we have a great selection of cottages that act as a great base while you explore all Dorchester has to offer.